retypeapp/retype/README.md

 That's it!
 Your new Retype website should be up and running.

-If a change is detected, such as editing and saving a `.md` file, your Retype website will be updated almost instantly within the browser.

 !!!
 You will require either [npm](https://www.npmjs.com/get-npm), [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable), or the [dotnet](https://dotnet.microsoft.com/download/dotnet-core) CLI to be installed before installing Retype.
 Only one of those three is required, although all three could be installed on your machine too.
 It's up to you. :raised_hands:

 All operating systems are supported, including Mac, Windows, and Linux.
 !!!

+## Live reload

+If a change is detected, such as editing and saving an `.md` file, your Retype website will be updated almost instantly within the browser.

 The `retype watch` command runs the following three commands and listens for any new changes in your content.